 We went into the tasting experience with a lot of questions.
 Is this thing a taco or a sandwich?
 Can it be both a sandwich and a taco as Taco Bell claims?
 What's the bread like?
 Is that just a big chicken tender?
 How does this stack up to the actual chicken sandwiches in the fast food arena?
 Some were easier to answer than others.
 Here's what we found out.

 5 First Impressions

-- They're small—you'll need to order two (around $5) to get about as much food as one chicken sandwich.
+- They're small—you'll need to order two (around $5) to get about as much food as one traditional fast food chicken sandwich.

 - Where are the toppings?
 The regular version looks a bit naked and could use some lettuce at the very least.